No ESI data

 British Columbia

-In British Columbia, drivers are currently allowed to wear one headphone while driving.
+In British Columbia, drivers are currently allowed to wear one headphone while driving for communication purposes but not to listen to music.
 Drivers are also permitted to access wireless and one-touch devices.
+Motorcyclists are permitted to use an earpiece in both ears.

-The fine for getting caught wearing two earphones while driving in British Columbia is $368.
+The fine for getting caught wearing two earphones while driving in British Columbia is $368 and four penalty points on your driving record.

 Alberta